ifeeltech/ifeeltech-guides/CONTENT_GUIDELINES.md

 ### 5. Fact-Checking & Accuracy Verification

-**CRITICAL STEP:** Before finalizing, verify every factual claim:
+**CRITICAL STEP:** Before finalizing, verify EVERY factual claim through web searches:

-**Pricing & Specifications:**
+**Pricing & Specifications (MANDATORY WEB SEARCH):**
-- ✅ Check all software pricing against current vendor websites
+- ✅ **Perform web search** for current pricing from official vendor sites
+- ✅ Use search query: `[product name] official price [vendor].com 2025`
+- ✅ **Never use approximate prices** - Get exact figures (e.g., $299, not "around $300")
+- ✅ Check multiple sources if official site is unavailable
-- ✅ Verify feature availability and plan limitations
+- ✅ Verify feature availability and plan limitations with web search
-- ✅ Confirm technical specifications and system requirements
+- ✅ Confirm technical specifications from manufacturer tech specs
-- ✅ Note the date of pricing verification (e.g., "as of November 2025")
+- ✅ **Always include date:** "as of November 2025" for all pricing
+- ✅ If price varies by retailer, note range and date checked

-**Statistics & Claims:**
+**Statistics & Claims (MANDATORY WEB SEARCH):**
-- ✅ Verify all statistics with original sources
+- ✅ **Perform web search** to verify ALL statistics with original sources
+- ✅ Search for: `[statistic] [organization] study 2024 2025`
 - ✅ Check that percentages and numbers are accurate
-- ✅ Ensure claims are current and not outdated
+- ✅ Ensure claims are current (not 3+ years old without context)
 - ✅ Link to authoritative sources for major claims

-**Technical Accuracy:**
+- ✅ If original source not found, note "commonly cited" or remove claim

+**Technical Accuracy (MANDATORY WEB SEARCH):**
-- ✅ Verify technical processes and procedures
+- ✅ **Perform web search** to verify technical processes and procedures
+- ✅ Search official documentation: `[product] technical specifications site:[vendor].com`
 - ✅ Confirm compatibility and integration details
 - ✅ Check that recommendations are still valid
-- ✅ Test any links to ensure they're not broken
+- ✅ Test ALL links to ensure they're not broken
+- ✅ Verify camera counts, storage specs, RAID configurations from official sources

+**Web Search Strategy:**
+1. **Start with official sources:** manufacturer websites, tech specs pages
+2. **Use specific queries:** Include product model, year, "official"
+3. **Try multiple searches:** If first search fails, try different terms
+4. **Verify across sources:** Check 2-3 sources for consistency
+5. **Document when checked:** Always include "as of [Month Year]"

+**If Information Cannot Be Verified:**
+- ❌ **DO NOT guess or approximate**
+- ✅ Use ranges if exact figures vary: "$80-$120 monthly"
+- ✅ Note uncertainty: "Pricing varies by configuration"
+- ✅ Remove claim if it cannot be verified
+- ✅ Focus on principles rather than specific numbers

 ### 6. Tone & Language Review